xmtp/xmtp-dot-org/docs/tutorials/transaction-frames.md

 ---

 ## Support a transactional Open Frame in an app built with XMTP

+In this guide, we will walk through the process of supporting transactional Open Frames in your application using XMTP.
+Each section provides step-by-step instructions to integrate these functionality.

 ### Determine if an Open Frame is transactional